Why choose Nebraska for your graduate studies?

 Research Areas

 Graduate students in the sociology program have the benefit of working with faculty across a diverse set of research interests.
 Several department faculty have primary emphases in core disciplinary areas of study including family, religion, criminology, social psychology, mental health, substance use, inequality, aging, sexuality, homelessness, and quantitative research methods.
 In addition, a number of faculty in the department are engaged in research that emphasize interdisciplinary and transdisciplinary approaches to study minority health disparities, networks, survey methods, biosociology, and health risk behaviors.
-The Research and Innovation page provide details on the active research programs by our faculty in each of these areas.
+The Research page provide details on the active research programs by our faculty in each of these areas.

 Additional details on individual faculty research programs are provided in the faculty profiles.